TRiO Student Support Services Program

 A program of continuing education designed to serve persons on and off campus in both credit and noncredit courses is available.
 Special workshops, institutes, conferences, etc., are scheduled throughout the year and Continuing Education Units can be earned for certain programs when an application is filed and appropriate processing fees are paid.

 The TRiO program is sponsored by Graceland University and funded by a U.S. Department of Education grant.
 TRiO provides opportunities for academic development, assists students with basic university requirements and serves to motivate students toward the successful completion of their postsecondary education.
 The goal of TRiO Student Support Services is to increase the retention and graduation rates of its selected participants.
-Program eligibility is based on the grant guidelines which state TRiO participants must be low income and first generation, or low income and disabled.
-This under-represented population is given assistance as they overcome barriers, specific to them, which can thwart their attempts to earn four year degrees.
-The TRiO Program provides small group or one-on-one tutoring, personal counseling, academic advising, informational workshops, peer mentoring, and advocacy.
+Program eligibility is based on the grant guidelines.
+TRiO participants must be low income and first generation, or low income and have a documents disability.
+This under-represented population is given assistance as they overcome barriers, specific to them, which can thwart their attempts to earn bachelor's degrees.
+The TRiO Program provides small group or one-on-one tutoring, personal counseling, academic advising, informational workshops, financial literacy training, peer mentoring, and advocacy.

 Institutional Support Services provides free tutoring assistance.
 If a tutor is available, the student will be assigned to a tutoring group.
 Tutoring groups provide supplemental assistance and review throughout the semester.
-Institutional Support Services also provides developmental courses for freshman needing review or remediation in English, math, or study skills.
+Institutional Support Services also provides developmental courses for freshman needing review or remediation in English or math.
 Developmental courses may be a condition of enrollment for some entering students according to Graceland’s Admission requirements.

 Graceland University is committed to full compliance with the Rehabilitation Act (Section 504) and the Americans with Disabilities Act (ADA).
 As part of the implementation of this law, the university will continue to provide reasonable accommodations for students with disabilities so that they can participate fully in the university’s educational programs and activities.
 Although Graceland is not required by law to change the fundamental nature or essential curricular components of its programs in order to accommodate the needs of disabled students, the university will provide reasonable academic accommodations.